Do you know who were Jaya and Vijaya in Vaikunth Dham of Lord Vishnu? Let’s explore this today.

 • Ananada maya : blissful life

-When a human transcends the four aforementioned Mayas and seeks the liberation of the soul by delving into Ananda Maya, or transcendental bliss, they reach the stage of entering Vaikunth Dham.
+When a devotee or a Hindu or humans being transcends the four afore mentioned Mayas and seeks the liberation of the soul aka Moksha.
+He delves into Ananda Maya, or transcendental bliss, thus finally reach the stage of entering Vaikunth Dham.

 What happened to Jaya And Vijaya?

 Once, Jaya and Vijaya were diligently and sincerely guarding Vaikunth Dham.
-Lord Vishnu approached them and said that he and Maa Lakshmi were having a discussion and instructed them not to let anyone in.
+Lord Vishnu approached them and said that he and Maa Lakshmi will be having a discussion and instructed them not to let anyone in.

-Having undergone great penance, the four Kumaras appeared as small children, though their true age was far greater.
-When Jaya and Vijaya, the gatekeepers, saw them, they mistakenly assumed them to be mere children and stopped them from entering.
-Angered by this, the Kumaras reminded them that Lord Vishnu is always available to his devotees.
+Upon this, the Kumaras angered and yelled on them that Lord Vishnu is always available to his devotees.
 They declared that it was beyond the power of Jaya and Vijaya to prevent a devotee from reaching his Lord and expressing his devotion.

-Jaya and Vijaya, in their role as the doorkeepers of Lord Vishnu, allowed ego to cloud their judgment, leading them to make this mistake.
+Jaya and Vijaya, in their role as the gate keepers of Lord Vishnu, allowed ego to cloud their judgment, leading them to make this mistake.
 This is akin to the moment when we reach our goals and begin to award ourselves medals for our achievements.

 Remaining devoted and humble, even at the peak of success, is one of the hardest virtues to maintain.
-Such ego can inflate to a level where it refuses to accept new lessons or growth.
+However, it is a general tendency of humans to inflate ego to a level where it refuses to accept new lessons or growth.
 This same happened with Jaya and Vijaya at that moment.

 What was the curse?

 Moreover, the four children of Lord Brahma signify the new discoveries of the four Vedas of knowledge.
 As they were prevented from meeting Lord Vishnu, it lead to darkness for Jaya and Vijaya.
-Likewise, the four children are considered as new pearls of wisdom relating to Dharma, Artha, Kama and Moksha as the Brahmanda (universe) evolves.
-The angry Kumaras cursed Jay and Vijay that their divinity would end.
+Likewise, the four children are considered as new pearls of wisdom relating to Dharma, Artha, Kama and Moksha.
+The angry Kumaras cursed gatekeepers that their divinity would end.

 Thus, Jaya and Vijaya accepted their fate to be reborn as enemies of Lord Vishnu in their next three lives.
-Symbolically, this curse meant they would take on the roles of villains embodying the vices of lust, anger and greed in their earthly incarnations.
+Symbolically, this curse meant they would take on the roles of villains to represent lust, anger and greed in their earthly incarnations.

 How Jaya and Vijaya got free from the curse?